-Animal pests are decimating natural wildlife in New Zealand forests.
+Animal pests are decimating natural wildlife in New Zealand forests and in our suburb.
 They do this by predation – eating small birds, birds’ eggs, lizards, and insects.
 They also compete with our wildlife by eating plants, insects and seeds.

 Rats, cats, stoats, possums, rabbits and hedgehogs all have a detrimental effect on our wildlife.

 We now also have in place a network of bait stations throughout the park funded and supported by Auckland Council.
 These bait stations are securely fixed and locked.
-They are loaded with rat poison (currently DITRAC = diphacinone) on a regular basis by volunteers, with the aim of reducing the number of rats in the park to very low levels.
-By doing this we should be able see alot more more birdlife.
-Once the park baiting program is working well, we will be encouraging private landowners to do the same on their properties throughout the bay.
-When we have good coverage we will finally have a real urban sanctuary.
+They are loaded with rat poison (currently Contrac = bromadialone) on a regular basis by volunteers, with the aim of reducing the number of rats in the park to very low levels.
+We have 8 volunteers looking about about 80 bait stations in the reserve.

 There is a very small risk that your cat or dog may eat a poisoned rat.
 In this case if your animal becomes unwell, your vet can supply an antidote.
 The chance of this is small as most poisoned rats disappear to their nests to die.
 All local vets have been informed.